-Minimum annual rental commitments, in thousands, at December 31, 1997, under noncancellable operating leases, principally for real estate and equipment, are payable as follows:
+Minimum annual rental commitments, in thousands, at December 31, 1998, under noncancellable operating leases, principally for real estate and equipment, are payable as follows:

-Total rental expense was approximately \$4,535,000, \$2,773,000 and \$121,000 for 1997, 1996 and 1995, respectively.
+Total rental expense was approximately \$7,487,000, \$4,535,000 and \$2,773,000 for 1998, 1997 and 1996, respectively.
 Many of the leases contain renewal options and escalation clauses which require payments of additional rent to the extent of increases in the related operating costs.

 NOTE 10.
-Stock-Based Compensation Plan
+STOCK-BASED COMPENSATION PLAN

 Concurrent with the initial public offering the Company adopted a Long-Term Incentive Plan (the "1996 Incentive Plan").
 The number of shares of Class A Common Stock reserved for issuance under the 1996 Incentive Plan was 450,000.
 Concurrent with the secondary offering the Company adopted a second Long-Term Incentive Plan (the "1997 Incentive Plan").
 The number of shares of Class A Common Stock reserved for issuance under the 1997 Incentive Plan was 150,000.
 Under the 1996 and 1997 Incentive Plans, stock options, stock appreciation rights, restricted stock and performance units may be granted for the purpose of attracting and motivating key employees and non-employee directors of the Company.
 The options granted to non-employee directors vest ratably over a three-year period and expire 10 years after the date of grant.
+The options granted to employees vest over a range of three to five years and expire 10 years after the date of grant.